ToastyBuns3939/shinysong-translate/README.md

 ### Update
 1. Download [**update.bat**](Update.bat) file into your computer and save it anywhere you want.

+2. **Optional**

-2. Change the **"target_dir=C:\Users\%USERNAME%\SONGforPRISM"** line in the .bat file if you have the game installed somewhere else in your computer.
+   Change the **"target_dir=C:\Users\%USERNAME%\SONGforPRISM"** line in the .bat file if you have the game installed somewhere else in your computer.
 But it should be fine to leave as is if you got the game installed in the regular directory.

-3. Double-click the app and let the thing do it's job.
+4. Double-click the app and let the thing do it's job.

-4. Your translation patch should be updated once it's done.
+5. Your translation patch should be updated once it's done.

 **Update your translation patch periodically to keep the translation files up-to-date.**